Newton Stewart is an 18-hole parkland course measuring 5,806 yards, par 69

 1st - Whinney Knowe

 The 1st green is protected by a small hillock with a covering of whin bushes; this can be negotiated by driving the ball up the right side of the generous first fairway.
-But this means taking on the out-of-bounds and requires an accurate shot.
 Playing safely to the left leaves a semi-blind second shot to the green.
 This may seem a tough start, but accurate golf is rewarded.

 2nd - Old Edinburgh Road

-This hole runs parallel to the first with out-of-bounds again on the right.
-Driving from an elevated tee, a bunker on the left forces a drive to the centre-right of the fairway.
+Driving from an elevated tee, a bunker on the left forces a drive to the center-right of the fairway.
 The green is protected by two greenside bunkers.
 Again, accuracy is rewarded.

 3rd - Houlit's Nest